UniversityOfHelsinkiCS/palaute/README.md

 $ npm run start
 ```

-To populate the Norppa and Jami databases from a backup in remote server, use
+To populate the Norppa and Jami databases from a backup in a remote server, use

 ```bash
 ./scripts/get_prod_db.sh